From Legacy to Leading Edge: How to Build Effective Software Re-Engineering Strategy

 Unpredictable timelines and costs due to inherent complexities require effective project management and realistic scheduling.
 Working with experienced project managers and agile methodologies, setting realistic milestones, and continuously monitoring progress can help manage these aspects effectively.

-Best strategies to mitigate the challenges
+Best strategies to mitigate the challenges of application re-engineering

 1. Use reverse engineering techniques and engage knowledgeable teams